mbrowne/simpleoo.js/README.md

 ### Another tip ###

-This tip is really more general info about Javascript than it is something specific to simpleoo, but it's important...
+This tip is really more general info about Javascript than it is something specific to simpleOO, but it's important...

 While the internal usage of Object.create helps to some degree with the issue of unintended shared properties discussed above, it doesn't prevent you from making the common mistake of declaring object properties on the prototype: